ceramicnetwork/.github/OVERVIEW.md

 For it to succeed, the composable web needs a permissionless, identity-centric interoperability protocol to provide applications with the information they need to to easily discover, route to, request access to, and interact with a user's resources regardless of which wallet users bring, which applications created the data, or where the resources are located.

-To provide maximal interoperability, this protocol should allow users to: 1) permissionlessly register an interoperable identity (DID), 2) privately control this identity with one or more private keys, 3) publicly associate public keys and accounts to this identity, 4) associate resources to this identity while maintaining privacy, 5) set permissions for resources, 6) perform access control to resources, and 7) interoperably sign and/or encrypt information.
-This protocol should also allow: 8) service providers to publish their service definitions and service agreements to the network, and 9) applications to publish their data definitions to the network.
+To provide maximal interoperability, this protocol should allow users to:
+1. Permissionlessly register an interoperable identity (DID);
+2. Privately control this identity with one or more private keys;
+3. Publicly associate public keys and accounts to this identity;
+4. Publicly or privately associate resources to this identity;
+5. Set permissions for resources;
+6. Revoke private keys, public keys, and permissions for resources;
+7. Perform access control to resources; and
+8. Interoperably sign and/or encrypt information.

+This protocol should also allow applications and services to:
+9. Permissionlessly register an interoperable identity;
+10. Publish metadata, definitions, and policies;
+11. Publish data schemas;
+12. Publish service agreements.

 Ceramic's verifiable document graph offers a solution to these problems.

 ## A Scalable, Decentralized Document Graph

-Ceramic provides a public source of truth for creating and accessing important documents, enabling new use cases that require decentralized coordination or cross-platform interoperability.
+Ceramic provides a public source of truth for creating and accessing important documents, enabling new use cases that require decentralized trust, coordination, or cross-platform interoperability.
 Because of its hybrid design (IPFS and blockchain), Ceramic's document graph is scalable, decentralized, blockchain-agnostic, efficient, and low cost (variable depending on the blochain anchor service you choose).

 ### **What is a Document?**

-Ceramic documents are signed, append-only, tamper-proof objects stored in IPFS, encoded using IPLD, and anchored in one or more blockchains.
+Ceramic documents are signed, append-only objects stored in [IPFS](https://github.com/ipfs/ipfs), encoded using [IPLD](https://github.com/ipld/ipld), and anchored in one or more blockchains.
 Documents are the core construct of the Ceramic protocol and can flexibly be modeled to represent many things.
 Ceramic currently supports three standard [doctypes](https://github.com/ceramicnetwork/specs#document-types), but more can be added to the protocol by submitting an issue on the [Ceramic Specs](http://github.com/ceramicnetwork/specs/issues) repository.

 >Learn more about how [Ceramic documents work](https://github.com/ceramicnetwork/specs/blob/master/README.md#protocol-overview).